hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 # Fly Manually

-QGC SRR isn't required for manual flight, but can make some tasks
+QGC-Gov isn't required for manual flight, but can make some tasks
 easier:

 - [Viewing vehicle state and flight information](#vehicle-state-and-flight-information) allows pilots to see the map, historical and planned flight path, geofences, rally points, speed, altitude, direction, battery capacity, and much more.